jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 }
 ```

-The benchmark is really simple:
+We add the benchmark for this optimized version.
 ```cs
 [Benchmark]
 public Guid GenerateCombOptimized()